 The Gini coefficient presents an interesting addition to the computational chemistry benchmarking statistical toolbox.
-We focused here on its properties in relation with features of the error distributions, such as bias and shape (skewness and kurtosis).
-The interest of the Gini coefficient is that it correlates with these features, and offers a one-number summary.
+We focused here on its properties in relation to features of the error distributions, such as bias and shape (skewness and kurtosis).
+The interest of the Gini coefficient is that it correlates with these features and offers a one-number summary.
 This is also one of its weaknesses, as there is no unique mapping from the Gini coefficient to these features.

-To unscramble this situation, we propose to use the Gini coefficient of the mode-centered distributions, $G{MCF}$ , which offers a simpler to interpret, shape-based, measure of tailedness.
-Large $G{MCF}$ values, e.g. above 0.5, alert us about large tails that might be due to large skewness, kurtosis and/or the presence of outliers.
-For high ranking methods, this is an incentive to inspect
+To unscramble this situation, we propose to use the Gini coefficient of the mode-centered distributions, G{MCF} , which offers a simpler to interpret, shape-based, measure of tailedness.
+Large G{MCF} values, e.g., above 0.5, alert us about large tails that might be due to large skewness, kurtosis and/or the presence of outliers.
+For high ranking methods, this is an incentive to inspect closely the error distributions and check whether the selected methods might have problems of reliability in their predictions.
+It might then be worth to investigate whether the distorted shape of the distribution is due to systematic trends in the errors, as they can often be corrected by simple linear transformations [1, 41-44].
+The impact of such corrections on the shape of error distributions is the prospect of further studies.